UselessPickles/diamondtel-m92-bluetooth/hardware/README.md

 This digital potentiometer allows the Microcontroller to control the volume of audio output the the Handset.

-See the datasheet in the `datasheets` directory.

 ### Differential Amplifier (INA105)

 A pair of precision amplifiers is used to produce the [differential](https://en.wikipedia.org/wiki/Differential_signalling) audio output to the Handset.
 One amplifier is configured as an inverting unity gain amplifier, and the other is configured as an non-inverting unity gain buffer.

 NOTE: This component requires a +5V and -5V power supply.

-See the datasheet in the `datasheets` directory.

 ### 5V Voltage Regulator (L7805CV)

 This voltage regulator produces a +5V power supply for the circuit.
 The ~12V power supply from the Transceiver is used as input.

-See the datasheet in the `datasheets` directory.

 ### Negative Voltage Converter (TL7660)